 Fostering Responsibility, Education, and Employment (FREE)

 The FREE Program provides services for youth ages 15-18, in the Greater Bridgeport and Lower Fairfield County area, who are currently on parole and are committed to the Department of Children and Families by partner agencies.
 They receive customized case management services including transportation, home or community visits, and family assistance to ensure they achieve and sustain social, psychological, and physical functioning.
 Educational support is offered as well as pro-social activities, with a focus on work readiness for employability and improved self-sufficiency.
 For more information, please contact Hollis Martens, Program Coordinator, at 203-368-5629 or email hmartens@LifeBridgeCT.org

-To prepare our youngest clients for 21st Century careers, LifeBridge recently established an exciting new Digital Literacy and Work Readiness program that graduated its first class of 26 students in May 2015.
+To prepare our youngest clients for 21st Century careers, LifeBridge recently established an exciting new Digital Literacy and Customer Service Training program that graduated its first class of 26 students in May 2015.
 This innovative program utilizes technology and remedial math and reading programming to help young clients build the academic, information technology, and work readiness skills they need to succeed in the classroom and compete in the work place.
 The impact of the course has been extraordinary – 88% increased their CASAS score by 5 or more points, and 67% of in-school youth improved their academic performance by raising a grade in one or more of their core subjects.
 For more information, please contact Hollis Martens, Program Coordinator, at 203-368-5629 or email hmartens@LifeBridgeCT.org